Brief History of Citizens Savings Bank and Trust Company

 1985: Citizens Bank moved into Citizens Plaza at Charlotte and Fourth Avenue North.

-1995: Citizens Bank moves its Corporate Headquarters to 1917 Heiman Street.
+1995: Citizens Bank moved its Corporate Headquarters to 1917 Heiman Street, Nashville.

 2014: The Bank reached its goal of $100 million in assets.

-2017: Attorney Richard Manson elected as Citizens Bank’s Chairman of the Board of Directors.
+2017: Attorney Richard Manson elected as Citizens Bank’s Chairman of the Board.

 2018: Sergio Ora appointed President and Chief Executive Officer.